sami-haq99/sami-haq99.github.io/_pages/about.md

 Prior to that, I got my B.S. degree from University of Science and Technology of China (USTC) in 2020, and I have work experience in Microsoft Research Asia (MSRA) and Bytedance AI Lab.

-My research interests lie in Natural Language Processing (NLP), especially text generation and knowledge-aware NLP.
+My research interests lie in Natural Language Processing (NLP), especially text generation, information extraction, and knowledge-aware NLP.

+**I am currently looking for research internship opportunities in summer 2022.**

 ## Education